 Every time I look at the painting I think of the woman and the husband I never met.
 The painting is signed at the bottom and on the reverse.
-The artist is Guiseppe di Dio, that’s John of God in English.
+The artist is Guiseppe di Dio, that’s Joseph of God in English.
 I wonder if my guardian angel was trying to tell me something that day?

 The painting in all it’s glory is reproduced below – for me it’s a treasured possession.

 The sassi are caves where local people lived, often in a one room dwelling that they shared with the family animals.
 These cave dwellings were inhabited until the early 1960s.